MarkScherr/cv/README.md

 **Developer/Data Scientist, contract.** *Minneapolis, MN - 01/2019 --
 11/2019*

--   Developed healthcare claims analyses using SQL, Python, and machine learning concepts, resulting in actionable findings presented to the CEO.
+-   Replicated academic research on internal data to uncover actionable insights presented to the CEO.
--   Authored scripts for transforming data, pulling from APIs, ETL, validation, and visualizations.
+-   Built end-to-end data pipelines: API ingestion, transformation, validation, and visualization.
--   Worked on the development of a next-gen big data database for health researchers.
+-   Contributed to the design and development of a next-gen big data platform for health research.

 ### Munich Reinsurance

 **Sr. Data Analyst.** *Minneapolis, MN - 05/2017 -- 12/2018*

--   Programmatically swept filesystem for all unstructured, disparate claims and transformed them into structured data.
-Designed and populated a 7+ million record star-schema database.
+-   Programmatically scanned and transformed unstructured claims data into a structured 7M+ record star-schema database.
--   Analyzed DIY database to discover insights such as leading diagnoses by prevalence and cost.
+-   Analyzed the resulting dataset to surface insights, including reports for top diagnoses by cost and prevalence, and ML decision tree to predict claims.
--   Created and deployed custom-built productivity tools with a GUI frontends.
+-   Built and deployed custom productivity tools with clean, user-friendly UI frontends.

 ### Decyphed

-**Entrepreneurial NLP Developer.** *Paris, France - 05/2015 -- 01/2016*
+**Entrepreneurial NLP Dev.** *Paris, France - 05/2015 -- 01/2016*

 -   Programmed text analysis plug-ins/tools specialized in language learning applications.